ELAIPBench: A Benchmark for Expert-Level Artificial Intelligence Paper Understanding: Related Works

 \subsection{Scientific Comprehension Benchmarks}

 To advance the evaluation of LLMs in the domain of scientific comprehension, a variety of benchmark datasets have emerged, with increasing emphasis on task complexity and domain specificity.
 These benchmarks can be broadly categorized into two groups.
 The first group either does not require contextual information or relies on only brief text passages.
 Sorted by publication date, these benchmarks include emrQA~\cite{pampari2018emrqa}, PubMedQA~\cite{jin2019pubmedqa}, ScienceQA~\cite{saikh2022scienceqa}, SciQA~\cite{auer2023sciqa}, SciBench~\cite{wang2023scibench}, ChemLit-QA~\cite{wellawatte2025chemlit}, and HLE~\cite{phan2025humanity}.
 They primarily assess models' intrinsic knowledge within a specific domain while neglecting the critical ability to comprehend contextual information—an essential skill in academic research or paper review.
 The second group incorporates full academic papers as context~\cite{lala2023paperqa, skarlinski2024language, bai2024longbench}; however, the associated questions tend to be superficial, enabling LLMs to locate answers through direct text matching rather than requiring synthesis, inference, or critical engagement with the academic paper context.
+For more detailed comparisons of existing benchmarks, please refer to Appendix~\ref{dataset_comparsion}.